 Rainy Cocoa

 There are very few ways to mess up a slice of life anime.
 Even with upsetting series like Glasslip where the established plot goes exactly nowhere by the end, people still enjoyed that sweet, sweet P.A.
 Works animation.
-However, it turns out there is a worse sin for slice of life anime – being boring as all fuck.
+However, it turns out there is a worse sin for slice of life anime – being boring to watch.
 That’s Rainy Cocoa.

 I was all in for handsome boys working in a cafe, but it is as boring as working in an actual cafe.
 Much of the conversations are just as mundane and the comedy would be polite chucklers at best.